Relief for the pain of waiting for AJAX elements on the page?

 When (Broken) Software Inspires New Language

-October 15, 2009 by testingjeff
+October 15, 2009

 Software Testing has many joys.
 Most have to do with solving tricky puzzles, collaborating with brilliant minds, or contributing to the creation of elegant software…but sometimes there are simpler pleasures as well.